sakomws/beacon/README.md

 - **🏨 Stay Search**: Hotel and accommodation recommendations with amenity scoring
 - **🍽️ Food Discovery**: Restaurant recommendations with cuisine filtering and reservations
 - **🎯 Leisure Activities**: Activity search with duration and type filtering
+- **🚌 Commute Options**: Transportation and commute recommendations with real-time updates
 - **🛍️ Shopping Assistant**: Product recommendations with brand and value analysis
 - **💼 Work Spaces**: Coworking space discovery with amenity matching